Planned Giving Options

 A retained life estate allows you to gift, at your passing, your personal residence or farm to UIF for the benefit of the College while allowing you and/or other named beneficiaries to live on the property during your life.
 Upon the death of all beneficiaries, UIF will receive your property with the right to sell it to support the purpose of your choice at the College.
 Benefits include escaping all capital gains tax on your property’s appreciation and the property being removed from you taxable estate.
 A retained life estate agreement is irrevocable, and the College will not realize your gift until the passing of all the named beneficiaries.
 Like all gifts of real estate, UIF collects and reviews information about each proposed retained life estate before accepting it.

-For further information about any of these options, please contact UIF’s Director of Gift Planning, Jason James Shuba, JD, at 312-413-3394 or [email protected] or the College’s Senior Director of Development, Jennifer Gibbs, at 309-671-3405 or [email protected]; we also encourage you to visit UIF’s gift planning website at http://uic.giftplans.org/.
+For further information about any of these options, please contact the College’s Senior Director of Development, Jennifer Gibbs (309-671-3405 or [email protected]) or UIF’s Office of Gift Planning and Trust Services (217-244-0473 or [email protected]); we also invite you to visit uic.giftplans.org to learn more.

 The University of Illinois Foundation does not provide tax, legal, or accounting advice.
 This material has been prepared for informational purposes only and is not intended to provide, and should not be relied on for, tax, legal, or accounting advice.
 You should consult your own tax, legal, and accounting advisors before engaging in any transaction.